-What is a chargeback fee?
+What is an online payment chargeback?
 A chargeback can happen for a number of reasons.
 Perhaps the merchant shipped out a broken item and refused to replace it or perhaps the merchant accidentally processed a stolen credit card and the legitimate cardholder complained to their bank.
 Another common scenario is known as “Friendly Fraud” where a legitimate cardholder places and receives an order and then claims they never received it.

 Common types of chargebacks

-About half of all chargebacks are due to fraud and the other half are caused by customer disputes.
-Unfortunately for merchants, the chargeback fees are the same regardless of whether the chargeback is related to fraud or not.
+About half of all chargeback fraud types and the other half are caused by customer disputes.
+Unfortunately for merchants, the merchant dispute chargeback fees are the same regardless of whether the chargeback is related to fraud or not.
 Most fraudulent transactions for online merchants will be assigned either Code 83 by Visa or Code 4837 by MasterCard for “Card Not Present” fraud.

-Signifyd’s 100% financial guarantee covers merchants against these chargebacks for every order we approved.
+Signifyd’s 100% financial guarantee covers merchants to prevent chargebacks for every order we approved.
 However, apart from using Signifyd, there is little merchants can do about these chargebacks so being protected upfront is the best option.

 Among non-fraudulent chargebacks, merchants will most commonly see the following types: